NodirByte/Bot-Template/README.md

 # Bot Template

-Welcome to the Bot Template, a project built with Django and Aiogram, designed to be incredibly user-friendly.
+Welcome to the Bot Template, a project built with Django and Aiogram by **Nodirbek Abduraimov**, designed to be incredibly user-friendly.

 ## Getting Started